 Every year, Illinois students, grades K-12, are invited to participate in an annual Art Contest sponsored by the Abraham Lincoln Presidential Library and Museum and the Illinois State Board of Education.
 This exciting collaboration creates more visibility for young Illinois artists and showcases their talent while reinforcing the importance of the arts in the growth and development of all students.

 We invite Illinois students across four entry levels (K-2, 3-5, 6-8, and 9-12) to participate.
 After entries are received, a panel of seasoned judges evaluate artwork on creativity and general design before selecting the finalists and runners-up in each category.
 All winners and runners-up have their work displayed by the Abraham Lincoln Presidential Library and Museum.
-One student's work will be chosen by the judges as "Best in Show" and featured on a poster to celebrate the arts during Illinois Arts Education Week.
+One student's work will be chosen by the judges as "Best in Show" and featured on a poster to celebrate the arts during Illinois Arts Education Week which will be March 13-17, 2023.